M&A Planning: Buy-Side Due Diligence

-When conducting due diligence, it might be smart to consider the risk of starkly differing cultures between the acquirer and the target company, says Connie Barnaba, a human resources consultant in Houston.
+When conducting buy-side due diligence, it might be smart to consider the risk of starkly differing cultures between the acquirer and the target company, says Connie Barnaba, a human resources consultant in Houston.
 Barnaba says that due diligence processes often overlook vital information that could help acquirers avoid bad deals.

 In a recent article in the Houston Business Journal, she cites “culture clashes” between acquiring and target organizations as a major contributor to poor post-acquisition performance.
 She garnered this insight after surveying 100 M&A practitioners on the reasons for post-acquisition deal failures.

 “Each company is wedded to its way of operating, which sets up a natural conflict when integration is attempted,” she says.
 Furthermore, in many cases, this type of risk is not identified during due diligence because “the deal-makers aren’t looking for it.”

 “Traditional assessments of M&A risk overlook the considerable risk exposure created by human resistance to change,” she notes.
 These deals typically put employees of the acquired company under stress due to layoffs, changes in compensation and health benefits, and in general, going from the certainty of known and accepted working conditions to conditions that are highly uncertain.
 Prolonged uncertainty and stress can also result in the departure of key sales people and other critical individuals, putting relationships with top clients at risk.